 What is the best non-toxic toothpaste with fluoride?

 As I mentioned at the beginning of this post, fluoride is a controversial ingredient in toothpaste.
 If you believe that a fluoride toothpaste makes the most sense for you and your family, then by all means use it!
 Fortunately, there are a variety of toothpastes that contain fluoride but do not have the other toxic chemicals that are often found in toothpastes.
-Natural toothpaste brands that have some products that contain fluoride include Toms of Maine and Hello.
+Natural toothpaste brands that have some products that contain fluoride include Toms of Maine, Hello and ATTITUDE.

 What is your favorite non toxic toothpaste brand?